NMB-Court-Team/DontDoIt/README.md

 - If the team is still alive, setting the life count of the team to 0 leads to eliminate the team.
 - If the team is already eliminated, setting the life count of the team to the value above 0 leads to revive the team.

-## How to Play

-readme WIP

-You can just search for videos so that you can easily know how to play.

 ## Config